Intersectional

 Category: Young Adult, Romance

-non-binary, transgender, diverse genders, BIPOC
+Representation: Non-binary, transgender, diverse genders, BIPOC

-Content Warnings: bullying, mental illness, racism, suicide, police violence/brutality, transphobia, substance use/abuse, character death
+Content Warnings: Bullying, mental illness, racism, suicide, police violence/brutality, transphobia, substance use/abuse, character death

 Mooncakes